 If you don’t qualify for a grant because you do not receive one of the listed benefits, you may be entitled to a £300 rebate instead.
 This rebate can be put towards the cost of installing or repairing central heating.
 You are eligible for a rebate if you:

 own your own home or rent from a private landlord and are aged 60 or over and have no central heating or it is not working.
-You can find out your entitlement by applying to the Warm Front Scheme manager, EAGA, on 0800 3162805.

 How the Scheme Operates